54% of baby car seats and child car seats checked at fitting clinics have been found to be potentially unsafe – an increase of 13% since 2010.

 If you’re not yet a Which? member, you can gain access to all our reviews, from child car seats to washing machines, with a £1 trial subscription to Which?.

 Problems with child car seat fitting included loose or twisted harnesses, buckle crunch (where the seatbelt buckle is touching the car seat and is therefore at risk of shattering in a crash), the seatbelt not sitting securely in the route guides, or the headrest being in the wrong position.

-But problems like these can usually be rectified, and will make a big difference to your child's safety - download our free PDF of 10 simple child car seat fitting checks.
+But problems like these can usually be rectified, and will make a big difference to your child’s safety – download our free PDF of 10 simple baby car seat fitting checks.